Stirchley, Birmingham: Stirchley Neighbourhood Forum

 The co-op food store ceased trading in Stirchley on 25 January 2020, ahead of Morrisons supermarket taking over the building.

+The Stirchley Co-operative Development is a community-led project that is building 39 affordable apartments and three rental units, for existing worker co-operatives Artefect (an artist-led gallery and bar), Birmingham Bike Foundry (a bike shop) and Loaf (a bakery and cookery school).

 Housing

 Much of Pershore Road from Cotteridge to Pebble Mill is lined with artisans houses built from the 1870s.
 Many of the side roads have similar houses and there are also unique terraces, Derwent Cottages, and Rose Cottages that lie behind the Pershore Road.
 The main builders were Grant’s Estates and they often gave the terraces names and the date of construction.
 Grant’s Estates was founded by brothers Thomas James Grant and Henry Michael Grant in the 1890s.
 Groups of terraced housing in Cotteridge and King’s Heath, stable blocks, and other jobbing work in 1897 can be traced to the company.
 They concentrated on buying building plots on green field sites, laying out the roads and drainage, and letting the properties.
 Their business premises were next to the railway bridge in Cotteridge.
 Sewell’s acquired the business in 1961.
 The family lived in a house called Falcon Hill which became a police station in the 1960s and was replaced by Grant’s Court ten years later.
 The family name is preserved in the Grant Arms pub.
 Mrs Ellen Grant Ferris bought Harvington Hall, in 1920, which she gave to the Roman Catholic Archdiocese of Birmingham.

 The houses on the East side of the Pershore Road from Ten Acres heading towards Pebble Mill are known as the ABC houses as they are named in alphabetical order after places in Britain.
 The ambitious project only got as far as J for Jarrow.